dashingsoft/pyarmor/docs/tutorial/getting-started.rst

 .. note::

-   The obfuscated scripts could be run by Python interpreter without Pyarmor, DO NOT install Pyarmor in the :term:`Target Device`
+   DO NOT install Pyarmor in the :term:`Target Device`, Python interpreter could run the obfuscated scripts without Pyarmor.

 Obfuscating one package
 =======================